Liverpool Stanley: Huyton – 1968–1984

 In July 1964, the club's board were informed by the Carmelite convent that owned the land that their lease on Knotty Ash would not be renewed.
 Negotiations then took place with nearby Huyton local authority for a 21-year lease at the new Alt Park Ground.
 With Alt Park not ready, Huyton spent their first year of existence as homeless nomads.
 Most home matches were played at Widnes.
 Alt Park was eventually ready in August 1969.
 It was of a poor standard and often suffered from vandalism.

 During their tenure as Huyton RLFC the club's colours were primarily amber shirts with a red and black V and black shorts.
 In the latter part of the 1970s, the colours changed to red shirts with blue shorts and white socks for a brief period, and eventually an all-black shirt with red collar, white shorts and red socks.

 It was during this period that club diehard Geoff Fletcher joined Huyton in 1978.
 Fletcher would remain with the club as player-coach and then subsequently through their various changes as manager in later years.

-The club continued as Huyton RLFC and struggled in the second division until 1985, when the club moved to Runcorn FC's Canal Street Ground, Runcorn after Alt Park's main stand was declared unsafe.
+The club continued as Huyton RLFC and struggled in the second division until 1985, when the club moved to Runcorn FC's Canal Street Ground in Runcorn after Alt Park's main stand was declared unsafe.
 The club then became known as Runcorn Highfield.